 In the Air

-With this work I am thinking about what goes into the air, where it travels, and the impact it has.
-I am curious about protections that are in place, ones that are needed and ones that are being removed.
+Air seems invisible; however, it is a thriving ecosystem teeming with solids, liquids, and gases.
+With this work I am exploring what goes into the air, where it travels, and the impact it has.
+I am interested in protections that are in place, ones that are needed, and ones that are being removed.
 The goals of this work are to raise awareness, to make the invisible visible, and to make the ephemeral permanent.

 Thank you to the Philip C. Curtis Artist-in-Residence Program for support of this project and the time to develop it!
 Thanks also to the Art and Art History Department at Albion College for the time and space to make and show this work.

 Thank you to the Puffin Foundation for a grant in support of this project.